6A31/pastry/README.md

 - If storage pressure is critical, you can temporarily lower the interval, then restore to 60s.

 ### Security Considerations
-- Always set `PASTRY_CLEANUP_TOKEN` if the service is network‑reachable; otherwise anyone could trigger aggressive cleanup bursts.
+- Always set `PASTRY_CLEANUP_TOKEN` if the service is network-reachable; otherwise anyone could trigger aggressive cleanup bursts.
-- The internal loop does not use the token—it calls the handler directly—so forgetting to set it will not break automatic cleanup.
+- The internal loop does not use the token - it calls the handler directly - so forgetting to set it will not break automatic cleanup.
 - Avoid exposing the cleanup endpoint publicly without a token even if you believe obscurity suffices.
  - Set `CLEANUP_PURGE_DOWNLOADS_EXCEEDED=false` (default) if you want clients to still receive a specific "download limit reached" response after the blob has been removed.

 ## Rate Limiting & Enumeration Hiding
-Pastry ships with lightweight, in‑memory (per‑process) rate limiting to slow automated abuse without adding external dependencies.
+Pastry ships with lightweight, in-memory (per-process) rate limiting to slow automated abuse without adding external dependencies.

 | Aspect | Upload | Download |
 |--------|--------|----------|